 No model-based stock assessments were conducted for ORH 3B stocks from 2007 to 2013 inclusive.
 This was primarily because the 2006 stock assessment, which assumed deterministic recruitment, showed an increasing trend in biomass which was not supported by recent biomass indices.
 Deterministic recruitment was assumed because ageing data were considered to be unreliable.
-With the successful assessment of the MEC stock in 2013, which used age data from the new ageing methodology (Tracey et al. 2007), there has been a return to model-based assessment in 2014.
-In addition to an update of the MEC stock assessment, three further stocks have also been assessed, including two stocks in ORH 3B (the Northwest Chatham Rise, the East and South Chatham Rise).
-There are no other reliable assessments for stocks within ORH 3B.
+With the successful assessment of the MEC stock in 2013, which used age data from the new ageing methodology (Tracey et al 2007; Horn et al 2016), there was a return to model-based assessment in 2014.
 Recruitment in all of these assessments has been derived from limited age data.